Aviation Business Enterprise

 A vital part of your career preparation, whether in industry or research, is to complete an individual project.
 Your final project will be based on an engineering theme of industrial relevance.

 This module deals with the analysis of high speed (super- and hypersonic) flows, and of engines as used in aircraft propulsion, particularly gas turbines.
 The two halves of the module are combined to examine the workings of intakes and exhaust nozzles as part of the study of the components of a gas turbine engine.

 Aerospace System Design

-This module provides a systematic understanding of knowledge on finite element analysis as a tool for the solution of practical engineering problems.
-You will develop a comprehensive understanding of the development of appropriate finite element models of physical systems, and how to interpret the results of the analysis.
-The module also covers advanced aspects of finite element analysis including harmonic vibration analysis and will give practical instruction in the use of an industry-standard finite element analysis program.
+This module provides a systematic understanding of knowledge on computational methods as a tool for the solution of practical engineering problems.
+You will develop a comprehensive understanding of the development of appropriate computational models of physical systems, and how to interpret the results of the analysis.
+The module also covers advanced aspects of finite element analysis (FEA) and computational fluid dynamics (CFD) including harmonic vibration analysis and will give practical instruction in the use of an industry-standard analysis program

 This module introduces you to Computational Fluid Dynamics (CFD) methods for the numerical prediction of aerodynamic flows.
 You will study finite-difference and finite-volume techniques, the vortex-lattice method, the modern CFD method for the prediction of transonic aerofoil flows and be given an introduction to the requirements for turbulence modelling and review classes of turbulence models.

 Plus one optional module: